Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-installation.md

 ```

 ### Launching chat for visitor with lead collection:
-If you need the user to fill in details like phone number, emailId and name before starting the support chat then you can launch the chat with `withPreChat` flag as true.
+If you need the user to fill in details like phone number, emailId and name before starting the support chat then launch the chat with `withPreChat` flag as true.
 In this case you wouldn't need to pass the kmUser.
 A screen would open up for the user asking for details like emailId, phone number and name.
 Once the user fills the valid details (atleast emailId or phone number is required), the chat would be launched.
 Use the method as below:

 ```java
 List<String> agentList = new ArrayList();